hotoo/gitplus/README.md

 # GIT+

-Git plus is a hack for Git, it smart for you.
+Git plus is a hack of Git, it smart for you.

 ## Feature

-* Execute commands post git clone.
+* Execute commands after git clone.

 ## Install